-- Plumbing manifolds can accept all common supply line sizes, down to 3/8-inch.
+- Plumbing manifolds can accept all common supply line sizes, down to 3/8-inches.

-- PEX is flexible and can be bent.
-As a result, fewer fittings are required than for rigid piping systems.
-This also means less pressure drop occurs in the lines.
+- PEX is flexible and can be bent, so fewer fittings are needed than for rigid piping, which means less pressure drop occurs in the lines.

 - Flexible PEX piping is a better insulator than copper and is not susceptible to rust.

-- Manifold systems reduce energy losses as hot water arrives faster at the tap, especially when a loop or ring is added to the system.
+- Manifold systems cut energy losses as hot water arrives faster at the tap, especially when a loop or ring is added to the system.

 - Flexible and non-metallic pipes result in a quiet and efficient plumbing system that doesn’t suffer corrosion, scaling, or microbiological buildup.

-- PEX tubing can expand up to 15 percent without bursting, making it resistant to damage from freezing.
+- PEX tubing resists freeze damage as it can expand up to 15 percent without bursting.

 - PEX plumbing manifold systems can save on labor costs.

 - Turning off the supply can be done at a central location.

 - Manifold systems are available for commercial distribution nationwide.